Ozzmosis

-Ozzmosis is the seventh studio album by English heavy metal singer Ozzy Osbourne.
+Ozzmosis is the seventh studio album by the English heavy metal singer Ozzy Osbourne.
 Recorded in Paris and New York with producer Michael Beinhorn, it was released on 23 October 1995 by Epic Records.
 The album reached number 22 on the UK Albums Chart and number four on the US Billboard 200.
 "Perry Mason", "See You on the Other Side" and "I Just Want You" were released as singles.